isislab-unisa/hso/example/Zombie/Simulation_Flame/README.md

 ## Create the Zombie model

-In the _Simulation\_Flame_ directory there a directory _Flame\_model_ that contains the necessary file to create the model with FlameGPU.
+In the _Simulation\_Flame_ directory there is a directory _Flame\_model_ that contains the necessary file to create the model with FlameGPU.
 To create and build  the Zombie example follow this step:

 - Go to the _examples_ directory of FlameGPU